-Domestic disputes vs. domestic violence

-Domestic disputes are not the same as domestic violence.
+Domestic disputes vs. domestic violence Domestic disputes are not the same as domestic violence.
 Domestic disputes are disagreements between family or household members that do NOT involve violence, threats of violence, or court order violations.
 Peace officers need to be aware of this distinction because a different response is generally required.
 In domestic dispute situations where both parties are legally entitled to occupy the residence, the peace officer's role is generally to keep the peace and assist in conflict resolution.

-- (1) A man and woman were engaged for over six months and had frequent arguments, but they didn't hit or threaten each other. - (2) A man's ex-wife was angry because their son ruined his good clothes while with his father and the father refused to pay for new ones.
+Examples (1) (2) A man and woman were engaged for over six months and had frequent arguments, but they didn't hit or threaten each other.
+A man's ex-wife was angry because their son ruined his good clothes while with his father and the father refused to pay for new ones.
 Since his court-ordered child support did not require him to replace clothing, he was not in violation of the court order.
+Ethics tion by an peace officer that a victim deserved to be abused is le in an investigation of a domestic violence incident.